 How to secure your gear

-The security of your camping valuables is always a consideration when we leave the tent and campsite for any length of time, particularly when a lot of our gear is on show and tents aren't the most secure places to store valuables.
+The security of your camping valuables is always a consideration when camping with a tent, especially when we leave the campsite for any length of time.
+A lot of our gear is on show and tents aren't the most secure places to store valuables.

 In my experience, campsites are pretty safe places and apart from some alcohol once, we've been pretty lucky, but some haven't been so lucky.